cockroachdb/docs/src/current/cockroachcloud/advanced-cluster-management.md

     If you have a GCP cluster with [VPC peering]({% link cockroachcloud/network-authorization.md %}) enabled, the IP range will be automatically populated for added regions.

 1. Select the desired new region and specify the number of nodes for it.
-For new CockroachDB {{ site.data.products.cloud }} organizations created after September 26, 2024, each region must have at least 3 nodes.
 1. In the sidebar, verify the hourly estimated cost for the cluster.
 1. Click **Next: Capacity** and then **Update cluster**.